-Cash and cash equivalents consist primarily of interest bearing checking accounts, savings accounts, Treasury bills, and certificates of deposit with maturities of three months or less.
+Cash and cash equivalents consist primarily of interest bearing checking accounts, savings accounts, money market accounts, Treasury bills, and certificates of deposit with maturities of three months or less.
 Cash and cash equivalents which are not reserved or restricted are available for operating activities.